open-metadata/OpenMetadata/openmetadata-docs/content/v1.3.x/connectors/database/databricks/yaml.md

 name="Databricks"
 stage="PROD"
 platform="OpenMetadata"
-availableFeatures=["Metadata", "Query Usage", "Lineage", "Column-level Lineage", "Data Profiler", "Data Quality", "dbt", "Tags", "Stored Procedures"] unavailableFeatures=["Owners"]
+availableFeatures=["Metadata", "Query Usage", "Lineage", "Column-level Lineage", "Data Profiler", "Data Quality", "dbt", "Tags"] unavailableFeatures=["Owners", "Stored Procedures"]
 / %}

+{% note %}
+As per the [documentation](https://docs.databricks.com/en/data-governance/unity-catalog/tags.html#manage-tags-with-sql-commands) here, note that we only support metadata `tag` extraction for databricks version 13.3 version and higher.
+{% /note %}

 In this section, we provide guides and references to use the Databricks connector.